 Moving to Washington DC with the World Bank Group?
 Whether you are planning your move to DC, have just arrived or have been in the US for years, here is some important practical information to help guide you through the relocation process as a WBG spouse/partner.
-For detailed information, read our Welcoming handbook, attend our information seminars and welcoming events posted on our Activities page.
-Join our WBF Buddy Whatsapp group for Newcomers to DC for practical information, tips and support in real time, anytime.
+For detailed information, read our Welcoming handbook and attend our information seminars and welcoming events posted on our Activities page.
+Join our WBFN Buddy WhatsApp group for Newcomers to DC for practical information, tips and support in real time, anytime.
 Please see attached WhatsApp group document with some useful tips collected by some of WBFN members.
 Send an email to firstname.lastname@example.org for any specific request or to share information.

 Support—Headquarters—ID & Documentation